junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The light from the archangel's wings flickers.
 She dangles pitifully in midair like a ragged doll, struggling vainly against Castiel's grasp.

 With a last desperate try, Raphael throws her blade out, aiming for Castiel's chest.
-The blade barely pierces the trench coat before dropping into the dirt, point-down.
+The blade barely pierces the trench coat before dropping into the dirt, point down.

 Raphael's eyes widen with fear and uncertainty.
 Her two squire angels draw their swords and shields out and ready, but they do not approach.